Start9Labs/documentation/site/source/user-manual/updating.rst

 #. `Flash the downloaded image <../flashing>`_ to your microSD card.
 #.
 Insert the microSD card into your Embassy and power it on.

-    .. note:: Embassy will power up and then initialize, a process of less than 5 minutes if you purchased an image, or about 10-20 minutes if you built from source.
+    .. note:: Embassy will power up and then initialize, a process of less than 5 minutes if you downloaded an image, or about 10-20 minutes if you built from source.
 Once complete you will hear a _bep_ to indicate it is initialized and then a _chime_ sound to indicate it is online.

 #.
 On your computer, open up a browser and go to http://embassy.local